 Your business is going to a trade show or convention?
 Great!
-You have secured a booth, gotten your promotion materials and staff ready, but are you forgetting something?
+Maybe you have secured a booth, gotten your promotion materials and staff ready, but are you forgetting something?
 Did you check if you need to be collecting and remitting sales tax for this event?

 Attending a tradeshow or convention may create sales tax problems for your business.
 The main question businesses need to ask when attending trade shows or conventions is, “Will attending the trade show or convention create a substantial nexus in the state and create a sales tax requirement for my business?”
 Each state has different requirements that create nexus, so it is vital that you find out if attending a tradeshow or convention could create nexus.